kata198/shmfile/README.md

 **Defined Constants**

-*FSHM\_OWNER* - Used as a flag with fshm\_open to denote that the current process and user

-will create and own the shmfile stream.
+*FSHM\_OWNER* - Used as a flag with fshm\_open to denote that the current process and user will create and own the shmfile stream.

-*FSHM\_GUEST* - Used as a flag with fshm\_open to denote that we want to map an existing
+*FSHM\_GUEST* - Used as a flag with fshm\_open to denote that we want to map an existing shmfile stream.

-shmfile stream.

 Examples
 --------

+The source code contains the following examples/tests of libshmfile which can be used as references:

-examples/owner ( from examples/owner.c )  is an example that creates a stream ( as FSHM\_OWNER ),
+**examples/owner** ( from examples/owner.c )  is an example that creates a stream ( as FSHM\_OWNER ),
  writes some data to it, and leaves it open for a period of time.

-examples/guest ( from examples/guest.c )  is an example that connects to an existing stream ( as FSHM\_GUEST ),
+**examples/guest** ( from examples/guest.c )  is an example that connects to an existing stream ( as FSHM\_GUEST ),
  reads data from it, and prints it to stdout.

-These examples test useing a struct as data which is given initial values by "owner", and is updated each time "guest" is run.
+These examples test using a struct as data which is given initial values by "owner", and is updated each time "guest" is run.

 The examples show both buffered I/O (fwrite and fflush), as well as unbuffered I/O (read and write).

 Optionally, the fshm\_chgrp method will be used if you uncomment and set the SET\_GID\_MACRO at the top of examples/owner.c